 When working on a laptop, most users run more than one task: the email inbox, a web browser with multiple tabs, a document to read, and maybe music or a video playing.
 In the workplace or at home, it's common to have an external monitor connected to view multiple applications simultaneously.

-But, what happens when you're on the move or in an environment where you have the laptop screen available?
+But what happens when you're on the move or in an environment with a laptop screen available?
 The answer is to split the screen, dividing the laptop screen into two separate parts that can mimic having an external display.

 Split screening is a technique that enables a device with a single screen to mimic the effects of having two separate screens.
 This allows different applications to be viewable and active simultaneously, rather than switching between applications.